Suitable for: Anyone who works from home, but home is not your primary place of work

 - The tax treatment of an assortment of home office expenses

-- The difference between home office expenses incurred with and without a dedicated space for work in your home
+- The difference between home office expenses incurred with and without a dedicated space for work in your home - including the impact of the new ‘shortcut method’

 - The records you need to keep in order to claim these amounts on your income tax return